 The Condensation: In sustained, below-freezing conditions, I found that the Convert 2 (without the fly/vestibule on and with the door/footbox window unzipped – just the mesh exposed) left me with a fair bit of condensation in the morning on both the tent walls and on my sleeping bag.
 The best part about condensation in this environment?
 It was all frozen and rained down upon me in sheets of ice whenever I touched the sides of the tent in the morning.
 I have not had this same issue when also using the fly.

 The Livability: The Convert 2 is a two-person shelter and I’ve used it exclusively as such.
 However, I find it to be a little tight for two.
 Although it has plenty of storage space for gear inside of the vestibule, it can feel tight for two when it comes to more than simply sleeping.
-I attribute this mostly to the single door and the way you need to get in and out of the tent through the side of the vestibule.
-If I was going to be living in/using this shelter long-term (e.g. at a base camp or something) with another person, I might consider the Convert 3 instead.
+I attribute this mostly to the single door and how you need to get in and out of the tent through the side of the vestibule.
+If I were going to be living in/using this shelter long-term (e.g., at a base camp or something) with another person, I might consider the Convert 3 instead.

 The Bad